-Urhobo Blow or UB, Ubi ejeh [meaning: service of punches] or Ohore r’ubi [meaning: battle of punches], is a traditional martial art developed or modified by the Urhobos for military purposes, originally, but has been witnessed in recent times as a ceremonial contest of strength by young males at annual or seasonal festivals.
-UB has its similarities with mainstream boxing but the differences are quite divergent.
-Many ethnic groups along coastal West Africa have their idiosyncratic boxing and wrestling arts but the main distinguishing feature of UB is that the knock-out punch hand is placed by fighters on their backs just above the buttocks during fights.
+Urhobo Blow or UB, Ubi ejeh [meaning: service of punches] or Ohore r’ubi [meaning: battle of punches], is a traditional martial art developed or modified by the Urhobos for military purposes, initially, but has been witnessed in recent times as a ceremonial contest of strength by young males at annual or seasonal festivals.
+UB has its similarities with mainstream boxing, but the differences are quite divergent.
+Many ethnic groups along coastal West Africa have their idiosyncratic boxing and wrestling arts.
+Still, the main distinguishing feature of UB is that the knock-out punch hand is placed by fighters on their backs just above the buttocks during fights.
 UB is gradually becoming extinct due to lack of interest, funding, organisation, and exposure but may make a glorious comeback as a mixed martial art of international importance.
 UB was once and can still be a source of great community pride and make heroes.
-What makes UB special and worthy of attention?
+What makes UB unique and worthy of attention?

 The ceremonial form of UB is much tamer and suitable for spectacle.
-A genuine and amazing sport, it is long observed to be more a test of speed, mental alertness and athletic coordination than sheer strength.
+A genuine and fantastic sport, it is long observed to be more a test of speed, mental alertness and athletic coordination than sheer strength.
 Many strong and good fighters have been thoroughly embarrassed in a UB arena by opponents they could easily defeat in a typical street-fight.
 UB has its own clear rules and features and produces champions of those who master the art.
-One must be a proven competent traditional wrestler before he can be accepted into a guild of UB fighters, which are now rare.
+One must be a proven competent traditional wrestler before he can be rookie in a guild of UB fighters, which are now rare.

-Committed UB fighters (there are no professionals) usually train their arms to be similarly dexterous.
-The stronger arm, Obor r’Ode [meaning: big hand] or Obor r’Ozighe [meaning: the hand of terror], is delivered mostly as a roundhouse punch, Kperivwi [meaning: Go to the Land of the Ancestors], swung from its place on the back of the fighter at the opponent; if it connects with the jaw of the opponent has to be reset by a traditional doctor.
+Committed UB fighters (there are no professionals) usually train their arms to be similarly able.
+The stronger arm, Obor r’Ode [meaning: big hand] or Obor r’Ozighe [meaning: the hand of terror], is delivered mostly as a roundhouse punch, Kperivwi [meaning: Go to the Land of the Ancestors].
+The punch swings from a place on the back of the fighter at the opponent.
+If it connects with the jaw of the opponent has to be reset by a traditional doctor.
 A few fighters use mainstream tactics, strictly.
-Ubituevu [meaning: the diarrhoea punch] is a roundhouse punch which delivered effectively to stomach causes the recipient to instantly poop his pants!
+Ubituevu [meaning: the diarrhoea punch] is a roundhouse punch which delivered effectively to stomach causes the recipient to poop his pants instantly!

-The second main feature is the stance of the fighter which gives him the most upright support.
+The second main feature is the stance of the fighter, which gives him the most upright support.
 Unlike boxing where the fighter’s legs are usually close together, the UB fighter keeps his feet as far apart as is useful.
-This gives the fighter much stability and aids the moving of the upper body from the path of a Kperivwi.
+It gives fighters much stability and aids the moving of the upper body from the path of a Kperivwi.
 UB fighters had been doing this routinely for centuries before Ameican boxer Muhammad Ali made it famous.
 If the left hand is the stronger, the left leg would be behind and vice versa.
-The deft footwork of the fighter in maintaining and regaining balance, deceiving and teasing the opponent, and for crucial offensive and defensive movements often tends to be the most technical part of a contest, much stamina is required for it to be executed and sustained.
+The deft footwork of the fighter in maintaining and regaining balance, deceiving and teasing the opponent, and for crucial offensive and defensive movements often tends to be the most technical part of a contest; much stamina is a requirement, and it needs to be executed and sustained.

 The third main feature of UB is that the wide spacing between the feet makes the front leg vulnerable to Ofro’owor [leg snatching], which allows a fighter to catch the ankle of an opponent and fell him; it is a legitimate move.
 It is forbidden to hit a man fallen by tripping, slipping, leg-pulling or punches.
-Leg snatching is usually used to weaken the opponent’s confidence since it generates much humour and sometimes ridicules from spectators.
-Furthermore, leg snatching is a very risky move and fighters only resort to it when they calculate its safe to do so.
+Leg snatching is a usually tricky ploy to weaken the opponent’s confidence since it generates much humour and sometimes ridicules from spectators.
+Furthermore, leg snatching is a precarious move, and fighters only resort to it when they calculate its safe to do so.
 Over a quarter of all knock-outs arise from miscalculations for leg snatching; it exposes the fighter and prevents him at that moment from using either hand effectively for defence.

 There are no active referees during a UB contest.
-However, there are passive referees on the lines, Useri [meaning: witnesses], that would intervene or terminate a fight if one or both fighters resort to any form of foul play or an injury is sustained.
+However, there are passive referees on the lines, Useri [meaning: witnesses], that would intervene or terminate a fight if one or both fighters resort to any form of foul play or an injury occurs.
 Dirty fighters are rare in the sport.
-You can always be assured of a fair fight.
-Fighters also do have their trainers on the lines, enforce the rules.
-Furthermore, there are no time-outs or breaks during a fight.
-Once a fight starts it is only stopped after a knock-out, a submission, the expiry of the fight time-limit [5 to 20 mins] or an intervention by the Useri.
-It was and still is a proud and clean sport not without occupational hazards.
+You can always have the assurance of a fair fight.
+UB fighters also do have their trainers on the lines, enforce the rules.
+There are no time-outs or breaks during a match.
+Once a fighting match starts it is only stopped after knock-outs, submissions, the expiry of the fight time-limit [5 to 20 mins] or an intervention by the Useri.
+It was and still is a proud and clean sport, not without occupational hazards.

-The victory brings pride and honour to the winner but loss brings lesser pride and just as much honour to the vanquished.
+The victory brings pride and honour to the winner, but loss brings lesser pride and just as much honour to the vanquished.
 The ethos of the sport is competing.
 While winning is not everything, it is always better than losing.
-Long reigning undefeated champions are rare if at in the sport but the pride of winning and contesting remains.
-Best of all is the winner’s community shares in the pride like they do in most sports.
+Long reigning undefeated champions are rare if at in the competition but the pride of winning and contesting remains.
+Best of all is the winner’s community shares in satisfaction like they do in most sports.